Chester Beatty Library

 Set in the courtyard of Dublin Castle is the Chester Beatty Library.
-Described by The Lonely Planet as 'not just the best museum in Dublin, but one of the best in Europe', the library is one of Dublin's top cultural attractions and a must see for any visitor to the city.
+Described by The Lonely Planet as 'not just the best museum in Dublin, but one of the best in Europe', the library is one of Dublin's top cultural attractions and a must-see for any visitor to the city.
 If you loved seeing the Book of Kells and are planning to stop by Dublin Castle, a visit to the Chester Beatty Library will be the perfect addition to your itinerary.
-Head to our offers page to see our full range of packages for staying at the Morgan Hotel.
+Head to our Special Offers page to see our full range of packages for staying at the Morgan Hotel.

 The collections are displayed in two categories: "Sacred Traditions" and "Artistic Traditions".
 Manuscripts, paintings, books and artefacts from all over the world make up the permanent collection.
 The diversity of the collection at the library captures the richness of human creative expression from about 2700 BC to the present day.
 Each year there are guest exhibitions on topics ranging from fashion to warfare.
 Info about the exhibitions and events at the library is available here.

 Originally housed on Shrewsbury Road, the library was built to hold the vast collections of Sir Alfred Chester Beatty.
-The library was since moved to the grounds of Dublin Castle in 2000, and now attracts over 300,000 visitors a year.
+The library has since moved to the grounds of Dublin Castle in 2000 and now attracts over 300,000 visitors a year.
 Admission is free all year round.
 As the library is only a 10-minute walk from The Morgan, you won't want to miss this chance to visit one of Ireland's most favoured National Cultural Institutions.

 March to October: Monday to Friday, 10.00 A.M. to 5.00 P.M.